MadRoosterCro/Task_management_app/README.md

 # Description

 I am creating this as a personal task management system.
 Feel free to use it if you like it.
+I am using NestJS with PostgreSQL.
+I plan to add Swagger documentation to make life easier.

 # Setup